-By exploring these questions, the course will equip students with the conceptual tools to navigate the complexities of research based spatial and remote sensing practice.
+By exploring these questions, the course will equip students with the conceptual tools to navigate the complexities of research-based spatial practice.

 Borders, migration, (counter-)forensics, human rights, violence, territory, body, spatial analysis, remote sensing, traces, sentinels, visualization, (im)mobility, (in)visibility, potentialities, solidarity, hospitality, refuge.